bluesadi/Yasat/README.md

 # Yasat - Yet Another Static Analysis Tool to detect cryptographic API misuses in firmware

 This is my undergraduate capstone project, and my very first attempt to develop a project using [angr](https://github.com/angr/angr).
-Thanks for angr and its developers for offering such a powerful tool!
+Thanks for angr's developers for offering such a powerful tool!

 Yasat's aims are as follows:
 - Minimize the false alarm rate